Share this

 Bare Metal Restore to Smaller Drive

-There are several scenarios I can think of when you might opt for using a smaller replacement hard drive.
-For instance, you may have an older hard drive lying around that could save you in a pinch until you are able to purchase a replacement hard drive.
-Or alternatively, you may have opted to switch from a hard disk drive to a smaller SSD drive.
-Either way, when you face these scenarios, you need to know that you can, using some backup software solutions, still do a bare metal restore.
+There are a few situations where you might choose a smaller replacement hard drive.
+You may have an older drive available that can keep you up and running temporarily until you purchase a new one.
+Or you might decide to move from a traditional hard disk drive to a smaller SSD.
+In either case, when you run into these scenarios, it’s important to know that with the right backup software, you can still perform a bare metal restore—even to a smaller drive.

 Bare Metal Restore to Smaller Drive

 Let's say for example that the original hard drive you used to create your DR image was a Western Digital 250GB hard drive (non-SSD) and you have now purchased a 120GB SSD hard drive to replace it, but the SSD hard drive is half the size of your existing WD 250GB hard drive.
-In order do a bare metal restore in this scenario, you would need to manually create the partitions on the destination 120GB SSD hard drive yourself prior to attempting a DR restore.
-Currently there is no function or method to manually create those partitions properly from within NovaBACKUP, so read on to find out how to do that.
+To do a bare metal restore in this scenario, you would need to manually create the partitions on the destination 120GB SSD hard drive yourself before attempting a DR restore.
+Since there’s currently no way to create those partitions directly within NovaBACKUP, continue reading to learn how to set them up manually.

-In order to restore your DR image to your smaller hard drive, you will need to manually create the same partition table on the new replacement smaller hard drive as your existing larger hard drive.
-There are a few ways to do this including the built in Disk Management tool in Windows by booting into Windows from your current Western Digital 250GB hard drive to create the same partition structure that you have in place on this hard drive to the 120GB SSD, you can have the new SSD hard drive connected and perform a Windows 7 installation on to that drive, which will create the necessary partition table, or you can use a 3rd party boot-able partition manager tool.
+To restore your DR image to the smaller hard drive, you’ll first need to manually recreate the partition table from your larger original drive on the new, smaller replacement drive.
+There are several ways to do this: you can use the built-in Disk Management tool in Windows by booting from your existing Western Digital 250GB hard drive and creating a matching partition structure on the 120GB SSD; you can connect the new SSD and perform a fresh Windows installation on it to automatically generate the required partitions; or you can use a third-party bootable partition manager to manually configure the partition layout.

 Creating a Partition Using Windows Built-in Tool